AHTARazzak/learning_r/README.md

 4) Number of frames (from to track from starting) (int)
 5) Cutoff for cavity assignments
 6) System number (consider removing and change where applicable in script for your circumstance)

+For "convert_dihed_energy.py" to be run in Python3

+This script reads a sequence of PDB file and calcualtes the dihedral energy hamiltonian term of each amino acid residue.

+The scripts takes 2 inputs:
+1) The name of the file naming pattern for each PDB structure.
+2) The name of the file to output to.

+For "dihedral_angle_avg_std.py" to be run in Python2.7

+This file reads multiple .xvg files and returns the average and dihedral angle across all .xvg files

+The scripts takes 2 inputs:
+1) The name of the .xvg file naming pattern for each file containing dihedral angles structure.
+2) The name of the file to output to.

+For "charmm_hbond_ana_hard.py" to be run in Python3

+This script runs charmm for hbond analysis for each residue.
+Intended for use with charmm pipeline.
+Only parsable for someone with charmm expertise.

+The script takes 1 input:
+1) File format to be read

+For "charmm_hbond_ana_specific.py" to be run in Python3

+This script runs charmm for hbond analysis for specific residues as selected in aaresidue (line 12).
+Intended for use with charmm pipeline.
+Only parsable for someone with charmm expertise.

+The script takes 1 input:
+1) File format to be read

+For "count_hbond_for_molecule_logfile_charmm.py" to be run in Python3

+This script reads a charmm log file following Hbond analysis.
+It then counts the number of Hbond for a given residue and molecule ID (line 17).
+Intended for usage in CHARMM pipeline.

+The script takes 1 input:
+1) Name of .log file to search for hbonds.

+For "file_avg_std_standarderror.py" to be run in Python2.7

+READS THE XVG FILE
+need to put script file in same directory as the avg This file returns the mean, standard deviation, and standard error for data from determined point to the next (as specific line 19 and 21)
+Output in terminal

+Important to read file notes (details in script)

+For "file_avg_std_standarderror_section.py" to be run in Python2.7

+READS THE XVG FILE
+need to put script file in same directory as the avg This file returns the mean, standard deviation, and standard error for entire file per section for series of files. section sizes dtermined line 25 and 27 (250 right now but can be changed) Output in terminal and to file (see line 62)

+Important to read file notes (details in script)

+The script takes 1 input:
+1) File format of series of files.

+For "pull_lines_into_file.py" to be run in Python3

+File pulls lines (as specified in aalist) into seperate files (see line 19).
+Intended to be used with series of files and structural bioinformatic pipeline.

+The script takes 1 input:
+1) File format of series of files.

+For "pvalue_consider_null.py" to be run in Python3

+This file finds the p-value of data and determines whether to reject or accept null hypothesis.
+Can modualte significance on line 24.

+The script takes 1 input:
+1) Name of file to process.

+For "ss_dump_analysis.py" to be run in Python3

+This file reads the secondary structure association for each residue and prints it out into a time series format (see line 20).
+Intended to be used in groamcs pipeline.
+Need output from gmx ss_dump http://manual.gromacs.org/archive/5.0.5/programs/gmx-do_dssp.html.
+Need -dump command output to be read.

+Read notes in script file!

+The script takes 2 input:
+1) Reads ss dump output.
+2) Saves to this file.

+For "dccm_analysis_prep_file.py" to be run in Python3

+This file gets the ABSOLUTE difference in DCCM between two files

+The script takes 3 input:
+1) DCCM File one contents.
+2) DCCM File two contents.
+3) File with outputted difference for each atom pair.

+For "swap_columns_1_2.py" to be run in Python3

+This file swaps columns 1 and 2 within a file.

+The script takes 2 input:
+1) Name of file with columns wanting to swap.
+2) ame of file outputing to.

+For "upper_and_lower_iqr.py" to be run in Python3

+This script finds the upper and lower quartiles of data.
+Does it for second column and must only contain data values.

+The script takes 2 input:
+1) Name of file to find quartiles for.